scn-lang/scn-ts/docs/repomix.md

     if (args.includes('--help') || args.includes('-h')) {
       console.log(`
 Usage: repograph [root] [options]
+       repograph copy-wasm [destination]

+Commands:
+  [root]                   Analyze a repository at the given root path.
+This is the default command. copy-wasm [destination]  Copy the necessary Tree-sitter WASM files to a specified directory
+                           for browser-based usage.
+                           (default destination: "./public/wasm")

 Arguments:
   root                     The root directory of the repository to analyze.
 Defaults to the current working directory.